hsbadr/HiClimR/README.md

    * adds a logical parameter `upperTri` to `fastCor` function
      * computes only the upper-triangular half of the correlation/dissimilarity matrix
      * it includes all required information since the correlation/dissimilarity matrix is symmetric
-     * this almost doubles the use of existing memory
+     * this almost halves memory use, which can be very important for big data.
    * fixes "integer overflow" for very large number of objects to be clustered
 * Adds a logical parameter `verbose` for printing processing information
 * Adds a logical parameter `dendrogram` for plotting dendrogram